dpei0287/file-transfer-app/README.md

 - 🚀 No internet required - works on local network only
 - 💾 Supports large files (up to 500MB per file)
 - 📷 Extracts EXIF data from photos for accurate dating
+- 🔄 Original quality - no compression or resizing

 ## 🚀 Quick Start